pvdabeel/myring/README.md

 # MyRing - OS X Menubar plugin

 Displays events from your Ring Doorbell in the Mac OS X menubar.
+Allows you to view the videos from the last events.

 ![Imgur](https://i.imgur.com/IYiatlI.png)